Financial support

 Manage your borrowed money with ING

 • Lower any recurring payments on your home loan, credit card or personal loan to the minimum repayment amount.
+Please keep in mind, this may increase the time and interest on your loan repayments.

 • Depending on your home loan, you can use money you have available in your redraw facility or offset account.
+More tips on managing your home loan can be found here.

 Secure your property and make a claim